zozzlethena/docs/pages/tokenomics.md

 will have the right to disable hostile gauges.

-The Commissaire will initially consist of seven members from the Velocimeter team and prominent figures from within the Optimism community.
+The Commissaire will initially consist of seven members from the Velocimeter team and prominent figures from within the Arbitrum community.